Roberto Íñiguez

-Roberto Íñiguez de Heredia Santamaria, (born 5 September 1967) is a former Spanish basketball player and the current head coach of Çukurova Basketbol.
+Roberto Íñiguez de Heredia Santamaria (born 5 September 1967) is a former Spanish basketball player and the current head coach of Spar Girona.
 Iñiguez spent most of his career with Valencia BC.

 He played for Saski Baskonia, Valencia BC, CB Murcia, CB Gran Canaria, Valencia Godella and Gandía BA as a player for 12 years in his career.

 He started as a coach with Valencia BC.
-With them he worked in different teams during 8 years; Junior, U20, 2nd team and worked with young players of the first team to improve them.
+With them he worked in different teams for eight years; Junior, U20, 2nd team and worked with young players of the first team to improve them.
 He coached the Valencia BC Junior Team as head coach for 2003/04 season and Valencia BC Under 20 Team between 2004 and 2006.
 From 2006 to 2010 he worked as coach of second team in Valencia.
 Then he signed with Ros Casares Valencia.
-He won EuroLeague Women and Spanish League with a historic record in Spain: they won this competition without losing any games in either the regular season or the playoffs.
+He won EuroLeague Women and Spanish League with a historic record in Spain; they won this competition without losing any games in either the regular season or the playoffs.

 In 2012, Íñiguez signed with Fenerbahçe, where he coached for two seasons in Turkey.

 In February 2015, he returned to Spain and signed with Catalan squad Uni Girona.

 With Uni Girona he won the Spanish League for the second time without losing any games, so he is still undefeated in this competition with a 42/0 record.

 After winning the Spanish Championship again in summer 2015, he signed a contract for 2015–2016 with Russian team Nadezhda Orenburg where he coached Orenburg's team in EuroLeague and Russian league for two seasons.

 When he finished that season he signed a contract for two years with WB Sopron and four years with Montenegro Federation to coach Montenegro NT.

-During the 2019–2020 season he was the Coach of another powerful Russian club, Dynamo Kursk.
+During the 2019–2020 season he was the coach of another powerful Russian club, Dynamo Kursk.

+From 2020-2022 he was coaching Perfumerias Avenida where he got two Euroleague medals and he was named Coach of the season both.

+He left Avenida 2023 to work in Turkey for Cukurova Mersin where he was runner up in Euroleague 2023.

-Currently he is coaching Çukurova Basketbol after leaving the euroleage team Perfumerias Avenida Salamanca in the middle of the season.
+Currently he is coaching Spar Girona.